davidcarlisle/latexcgi/docs/index.md

   save typing boiler plate preambles in the online forum editor.
 If the preamble is edited and re-submitted to the texlive.net server, the boiler plate preamble is not re-added.

+* `runlatex.usecaptions=false;`

+   If this is true, and `runlatex.texts['Top Caption']` is non empty the caption will be inserted above each example.

+* `runlatex.minrunlines=0;`

+   If `adddefaultpreamble` is true, interaction is not added if there are fewer than this number of lines.
+So for example setting this to 3 avoids adding a run latex button on 1 or 2 line fragments.

 ### Code blocks without TeX submission

 * Two special `!TEX` comments may be used, which must be on the first